Attractors, Bifurcations and Curvature in Multi-field Inflation: Introduction

-in terms of the covariant (or generalised) acceleration.
-Importantly, the vanishing of the latter is related via the scalar field equation to the slow-roll condition,
+where $a^I$ is the covariant (or generalised) acceleration and $\Gamma^I_{JK}$ the Christoffel symbols associated with ${\cal G}_{IJ}$.
+We express the scalar field equations of motion as

-where the RHS consists of the Hubble friction and the potential gradient terms.
+where the RHS consists of the Hubble friction and the potential gradient terms $V^{,I} = {\cal G}^{IJ}\partial V/\partial \Phi^J$.

-Prolonged inflation requires the Hubble flow parameter to be approximately constant, translating into the (approximate) vanishing of the inner product between the velocity and covariant acceleration of the scalar fields.
-For a single field, this implies that the acceleration must be very small and that the unique manner to have prolonged single-field inflation is to impose the slow-roll condition, given by the separate vanishing of the two sides of the scalar field equation \eqref{fieldeqs}.
-Fast-roll inflation can be achieved by including higher-order terms as in e.g.~DBI inflation \cite{DBI}.
+Prolonged inflation requires $\epsilon$ to be approximately constant, translating into the (approximate) vanishing of $\epsilon'$, the inner product between the velocity and covariant acceleration of the fields \eqref{eq:eta}.
+For a single field, this implies that the acceleration must be very small and that it is necessary for prolonged single-field inflation to impose the slow-roll condition $\ddot \phi \approx 0$, given by the separate vanishing of the two sides of the scalar field equation \eqref{fieldeqs}.
+Fast-roll inflation can be achieved by including higher-order derivative terms as in e.g.~DBI inflation \cite{DBI}.

-In multi-field inflation, on the other hand, the inner product can be vanishing while both vectors $a^I$ and $v^I$ are not, allowing one to violate the slow-roll, slow-turn condition \cite{GrootNibbelink:2000vx, GrootNibbelink:2001qt, Peterson:2011yt, Lyth:2009zz, Yang:2012bs}.
-As we will outline, this requires an interplay between gradient terms and (generalised) centrifugal forces acting on the scalars orthogonal to the inflaton, which can be phrased in terms of an {\it effective potential} that can be linked to the Hubble parameter.
-As we will show, this is a common feature shared by numerous recent proposals \cite{Achucarro:2015rfa, Christodoulidis:2018qdw, Linde:2018hmx, Garcia-Saenz:2018ifx, Achucarro:2019pux}.
-While hyperinflation \cite{Brown:2017osf,Mizuno:2017idt} might appear to be of a different nature, we will demonstrate that it can also be captured by our effective potential formalism.
-This goes beyond recent investigations that have pointed out similarities between the hyperinflation and sidetracked scenarios \cite{Bjorkmo:2019aev,Fumagalli:2019noh, Theodor} in the context of geometrical destabilization \cite{Renaux-Petel:2015mga,Renaux-Petel:2017dia,Cicoli:2018ccr,Grocholski:2019mot}.
-We instead show that that these models are actually identical.
+A simple generalization in multi-field inflation is the slow-roll slow-turn condition, restricted to potential gradient flow (see e.g. Refs.~\cite{GrootNibbelink:2000vx, GrootNibbelink:2001qt, Peterson:2011yt, Lyth:2009zz, Yang:2012bs}), where $\epsilon$ and the covariant acceleration vector $a^I$ are both small.
+However, $\epsilon'$ can be vanishing while some of the components $a^I$ are large, as long as the acceleration is perpendicular to $v^I$.
+This requires an interplay between gradient terms $\propto V^{,I}$ and (generalised) centrifugal forces $\propto \Gamma^I_{JK} v^J v^K$.
+We will explicitly demonstrate this by constructing an {\it effective potential}, that can be linked to the Hubble parameter, and show that it can describe dynamics shared by all recent models that exhibit a novel inflationary attractor \cite{Achucarro:2015rfa, Christodoulidis:2018qdw, Linde:2018hmx, Garcia-Saenz:2018ifx, Achucarro:2019pux}.
+While hyperinflation \cite{Brown:2017osf,Mizuno:2017idt} might appear to be of a different nature, it is also captured by our effective potential formalism.
+We show that hyperinflation is a special case of sidetracked inflation, going beyond recent investigations that have pointed out similarities between them \cite{Bjorkmo:2019aev,Fumagalli:2019noh,Bjorkmo:2019fls} in the context of geometrical destabilization \cite{Renaux-Petel:2015mga,Renaux-Petel:2017dia,Cicoli:2018ccr,Grocholski:2019mot}.